Firefighter

 How many people are on a truck with your FD?
 You said 10 FF's in your HQ station.
 How many units operate out of that station?
 Thanks.

-Asked by Rescue about 11 years ago
+Asked by Rescue over 11 years ago

 We operate 2 stations, soon to be three next year.